 Ignored transactions are those that do not appear in your tax calculation.
 Ignoring some transactions (especially deposits or trades) may affect your capital gains, as it may also omit the cost basis for transactions that use the asset produced by these ignored transactions.

-Any incoming transaction where user did not directly invest US dollars is considered incoming.
+Any incoming transaction where the user did not directly invest US dollars is considered incoming.
 Incoming transactions must be reported in income taxes.

-Initial Coin Offering (ICO):
+Initial Coin Offering (ICO)

-These are cryptocurrency bought when the cryptocurrency first became available for purchase.
+Cryptocurrencies bought when the cryptocurrency first became available for purchase.
 These transactions usually do not appear in your exchange history and should be provided to ZenLedger using manual entry.
 Your purchase price in US dollars an ICO is considered the cost-basis, as you have to file a gain or loss when you sell the asset.

 An investment is a fraction of an asset bought or sold that results in a capital gain or loss.
 These are mapped one-to-one in the Grand Unified Accounting sheet, and used to populate IRS tax form 8949.

 The smallest denomination of BNB.

 The time period between the moment when a transaction was submitted to a network and the moment when the network confirmed the acceptance of this transaction.

 A physical book or a digital computer file where monetary and financial transactions are tracked and recorded.